 - Transparency and collaboration are key on this journey.
 We have publicly reported our carbon footprint across scopes 1, 2 and 3 for many years, and use this to drive progress against targets.
 For our progress toward our net zero carbon commitment we will continue to report on our targets and performance on an annual basis.

-- Our approach and targets are grounded in the science.
-It is crucial we apply a common science-based approach and we will seek validation of our target by the SBTi.
+Our approach and targets are grounded in the science.
+It is crucial we apply a common science-based approach and our targets have been validated by the Science Based Target initiative.
 This tells us that by 2030, we need to have halved our entire carbon emissions across our business, our supply chain and the impact of the use of our products in customer homes.
 Science-based targets provide companies with a clear pathway to future-proof growth by specifying how much and how quickly they need to reduce their greenhouse gas emissions.

 - Only a wave of action by business, governments and individuals will solve the climate crisis.
 Our ambitious public target allows our business and suppliers to align behind the same goal.
 But more than that, we hope it can inspire others, creating a ripple that helps catalyse the exponential change the world needs.
 As a participant of the UN Global Compact, we are proud to support the Business Ambition for 1.5°C. We’re working with our partners at Business in the Community to galvanise support for a 2030 trajectory and the WWF to invest in nature.
 We are also members of RE100.